 2. Choose Adequate Tank Size

 Betta fish are very sensitive to water conditions.
 High levels of ammonia, nitrites, and nitrates in water can stress the betta and reduce its lifespan.
-To ensure water quality, set up the tank properly and include all essential accessories such as a filter, light, heater, and thermometer.
+To ensure water quality, set up the tank properly and include all essential accessories such as quality heater, thermometer, sponge filter, and proper light.

 Betta fish are natural explorers, and they enjoy interacting with their environment.
-To replicate their natural habitat, you can add decorations such as live or artificial plants, rocks, caves, and shells.
-This helps reduce their stress and keep them happy and engaged, potentially leading to a longer lifespan.
+To replicate their natural habitat, add smooth decorations such as live or silk plants, rocks, caves, and shells.
+Provide hiding spots and resting areas like leaf hammock to mimic their wild environment.
+This helps reduce their stress and keep them happy and healthy, potentially leading to a longer lifespan.

 Fun Fact